Step 1: Clarify the policy questions

 Step 4: Formulate your core messages

-The most difficult part for many people is the writing of the main part.
-After all, you do not have to start with the proverbial "white sheet of paper" because you already have your core messages.
-Incidentally, these do not necessarily have to be arranged chronologically - much more importantly, they follow a comprehensible logic and have an exciting structure.
+The most difficult part for many people is to draft the main part.
+After all, you don't have to start with the proverbial “white sheet of paper” because you already have your core messages.
+Incidentally, these do not necessarily have to be arranged chronologically - more importantly, they follow a comprehensible logic and are structured in an exciting way.

 5 Tips for Good Formulation